 Inc. Magazine Unveils Its Annual List of America’s Fastest-Growing Private Companies—the Inc. 5000

-For the 7th Time, Clarity Software Solutions, Inc. Appears on the Inc. 5000, Ranking No. 4769 With Three-Year Revenue Growth of 59 Percent
+CadmiumCD Appears on the Inc. 5000 for the 4th Time, Ranking No. 3441 With Three-Year Revenue Growth of 107% Percent

-/EIN News/ -- Madison, CT, Aug.
-15, 2019 (GLOBE NEWSWIRE) -- Inc. magazine recently revealed that Clarity Software Solutions, Inc. is No. 4769 on its annual Inc. 5000 list, the most prestigious ranking of the nation’s fastest-growing private companies.
+/EIN News/ -- NEW YORK, Aug.
+15, 2019 (GLOBE NEWSWIRE) -- Inc. magazine today revealed that CadmiumCD is No. 3441 on its annual Inc. 5000 list, the most prestigious ranking of the nation’s fastest-growing private companies.
 The list represents a unique look at the most successful companies within the American economy’s most dynamic segment—its independent small businesses.
-Microsoft, Dell, Domino’s Pizza, Pandora, Timberland, LinkedIn, Yelp, Zillow, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.
+Microsoft, Dell, Pandora, LinkedIn, Yelp, Zillow, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.

-“It’s an honor to rank on the Inc. 5000 list for the 7th time,” said Steve Mongelli, chief operating officer, Clarity Software Solutions, Inc. “As Clarity continues to grow, being recognized together with such an elite group of companies demonstrates the ongoing need for a simplified member communications solution in the healthcare space and the enduring dedication of our remarkable team.”
+“Inclusion on the Inc. 5000 for the fourth consecutive year is an honor,” says CadmiumCD CEO and co-founder, Michelle Wyatt.
+“We strive to build real-world solutions for conferences, trade shows, and events.
+Our continued success cements our position as a leading event management software provider for customers in our industry.”

 Not only have the companies on the 2019 Inc. 5000 (which are listed online at Inc.com, with the top 500 companies featured in the September issue of Inc., available on newsstands August 20) been very competitive within their markets, but the list as a whole shows staggering growth compared with prior lists.
-The 2019 Inc. 5000 achieved an astounding three-year average growth of 454 percent, and a median rate of 157 percent.
 The Inc. 5000’s aggregate revenue was $237.7 billion in 2018, accounting for 1,216,308 jobs over the past three years.

 Complete results of the Inc. 5000, including company profiles and an interactive database that can be sorted by industry, region, and other criteria, can be found at www.inc.com/inc5000.